svc333/overview/dev-journey.md

 ## Auto-provisioned resources
 {: #auto-provision}

-If a starter kit specifies required resources, {{site.data.keyword.cloud_notm}} automatically creates instances of those resources when you create your project.
-Note that you can also manually provision resources or select existing resource instances to add to your project after it’s created.
-You can see a list of service instances associated with your project in the Project Details view along with credentials in case you need them.
+If a starter kit specifies required resources, {{site.data.keyword.cloud_notm}} automatically creates instances of those resources when you create your app.
+Note that you can also manually provision resources or select existing resource instances to add to your app after it’s created.
+You can see a list of service instances associated with your app in the App Details view along with credentials in case you need them.

 ## Portable code
 {: #portable-code}